Russell Shiells, contemporary artist, Melbourne.

-I don't paint to just make pictures; I paint to tell stories and to draw attention to important issues
+I paint to tell stories and to start conversations about important issues.

 The subjects of my new paintings can be confronting.
 They include the poor, the disadvantaged, refugees and asylum seekers, dispossession, emigration and immigration, the Scottish clearances, the tragedy of child abuse, and the devastating outcomes of colonisation in our country.
 These subjects can move people strongly, provoking discussion and further exploration.